December 19, 2014

 The garden and the decorated exterior of the house can be seen from the road.
 Due to Foncillas' age, the opportunity to visit the interior is rather limited.

-The picture above, made in October 2021 by Tiramisu Bootfighter, who traveled through Spain in the context of his project La Valise, Galerie Ambulante, shows that the site at that time still was in good condition.
+The picture above, made in October 2021 by Tiramisu Bootfighter, who traveled through Spain in the context of his project La Valise, Galerie Ambulante, shows that the site, although apparently not inhabited, bat that time still was in good condition.

 Documentation